 Concrete can also provide the same visual and physical deterrents to livestock that steel does.
-The nice thing about concrete is, you can order forms and make your own.
+The nice thing about concrete is, that you can order forms and make your own.
 Simply drop in the re-bar, pour the concrete into the form, and removed it to install in place when ready.
 The concrete cattle guards do come with an HS20, 16 ton/axle rating and you may pour as many as you like with a single form.

 Load Ratings – To install cattle guards in a public roadway, they must meet the HS-20 standards called out for by the Department of Transportation.
 They require a carrying capacity of at least 16 tons per axle.
 Below is a chart of the various load ratings and their capacities: